 PEDS 144, Pediatric Cardiology Elective This four-week elective encompasses all aspects of pediatric cardiology.
 The student is expected to make daily inpatient rounds in the PICU, NICU, and inpatient floors with the pediatric cardiology attending physician, fellow, and nurse practitioner.
 Observation in the pediatric cardiology catheterization laboratory and pediatric cardiothoracic operating room is encouraged.
 The student is also expected to attend the afternoon outpatient pediatric cardiology clinics and all scheduled pediatric cardiology conferences.
 One student every four weeks.
-Director: B.P.
-Weeks
+Director: R.W.
+Elder

 PEDS 146, Pediatric Infectious Disease Elective Students participate in pediatric infectious disease rounds by presenting the case study of an inpatient whom they have examined to a group of faculty and fellows.
 Emphasis is placed on the correlation of the clinical problem and its practical management with principles of infectious epidemiology and clinical microbiology (bacteriology and virology).
 Consulting rounds are held daily.
 Teaching rounds in diagnostic microbiology are held four times a week.
 Weekly divisional rounds last approximately two hours.
 Students also attend the pediatric AIDS clinic.
 Prerequisite: Pediatric Clerkship or permission of the instructor.
-One student every four weeks, Director: R.S.
-Baltimore

-PEDS 148, Pediatric Endocrinology and Diabetes Elective This four-week elective provides extensive exposure to various aspects of pediatric endocrinology, with an emphasis on disorders of growth and sexual development, thyroid function, diabetes (type 1 and type 2), obesity, and bone and mineral metabolism.
-The student participates primarily in the outpatient pediatric endocrinology and diabetes clinics, as well as the inpatient service.
+Open to fourth- and fifth-year students only.
+One student every four weeks.
+Director: R.S.
+Baltimore in the outpatient pediatric endocrinology and diabetes clinics, as well as the inpatient service.
 The rotation includes participation in weekly pediatric endocrinology conferences as well as conferences held jointly with the adult endocrinology service.
 One or two students every four weeks.
 Codirectors: A.D.
 Patel, S.A.
 Weinzimer

+PEDS 148, Pediatric Endocrinology and Diabetes Elective This four-week elective provides extensive exposure to various aspects of pediatric endocrinology, with an emphasis on disorders of growth and sexual development, thyroid function, diabetes (type 1 and type 2), obesity, and bone and mineral metabolism.
+The student participates primarily

 PEDS 152, Pediatrics Subinternship A four-week rotation during which senior medical students are considered the equivalent of interns and are directly responsible for the care of assigned patients under the supervision of resident and attending physicians.
-Students are assigned to one of the two general pediatric inpatient units at Yale-New Haven Hospital (Medicine/Cardiology and Short Stay).
+Students are assigned to one of the two general pediatric inpatient units at Yale New Haven Hospital (Medicine/Cardiology and Short Stay).
 The rotation offers an opportunity to develop organizational skills and experience the pace of internship in a supportive environment.
 Emphasis is placed on being a good team member, taking ownership of one's patients, and demonstrating improvement in intern skills (clinical reasoning, communication with patients/families, organization, prioritization, presentation, and efficiency) through incorporation of constructive feedback.
 Prerequisite: satisfactory completion of third-year Pediatric and Internal Medicine clerkships.
 One or two students every four weeks.
-Director: D.C.
-Hersh
+Directors: D.C.
+Hersh, E.R.
+Cristison-Lagay

 PEDS 154, Pediatric Respiratory Pulmonary Elective Students are exposed to a wide variety of activities in the Section of Pediatric Respiratory Medicine.
 These include the evaluation and treatment of infants and children with acute and chronic respiratory diseases such as asthma, cystic fibrosis, bronchopulmonary dysplasia, bronchiolitis, pneumonia, aspiration syndromes, and obstructive sleep disorders.
 The emphasis is on learning how to assess respiratory dysfunction by physical exam and laboratory testing.
 The basics of mechanical ventilation are reviewed.
 Students rotate through both the inpatient and various outpatient services and specialty clinics, Pulmonary Function Laboratory, Exercise Stress Testing Lab, and Pediatric Sleep Center.
-Students are expected to participate in seminars, journal club, and patient rounds.
+Students are expected to participate in seminars, journal club, and patient rounds and clinics.
 In addition, students have the opportunity to experience one of only two CF Centers in the state of Connecticut offering a multidisciplinary team approach that provides state-of-the-art care of CF patients.
 One student every two or four weeks.
 Director: R.K.
 Gill